 - (c) i.
-The scheme is an unfunded multi-employer defined benefit scheme. - in circumstances where the Heriot-Watt University is unable to identify its share of the underlying assets and liabilities of the scheme. - iii.
+The scheme is an unfunded multi-employer defined benefit scheme. - ii.
+It is accepted that the scheme can be treated for accounting purposes as a defined contribution scheme in circumstances where the Heriot-Watt University is unable to identify its share of the underlying assets and liabilities of the scheme. - iii.
 The employer contribution rate for the period from 1 April 2022 is 23% of pensionable pay.
 The employee rate applied is variable and is anticipated to provide a yield of 9.4% of pensionable pay. - iv.
 While a valuation was carried out as at 31 March 2016, it is not possible to say what deficit or surplus may affect future contributions.
-Work on the valuation was suspended by the UK Government pending the decision from the Court of Appeal (McCloud (Judiciary scheme)/Sargeant (Firefighters' Scheme) cases) that held that the transitional protections provided as part of the 2015 reforms were unlawfully discriminated on the grounds of age.
-Following consultation and an announcement in control element of the 2016 valuations could be completed.
-The UK Government has also asked the report is complete (restricted) and is currently being finalised with consultation.
-Alongside these force until 1 April 2024. - v.
-Heriot-Watt University's level of participation in the scheme is 0.001% based on the proportion of employer contributions paid in 23/24.
+Work on the valuation was suspended by the UK Government pending the decision from the Court of Appeal (McCloud (Judiciary scheme)/Sargeant (Firefighters' Scheme) cases) that held that the transitional protections provided as part of the 2015 reforms was unlawfully discriminated on the grounds of age.
+Following consultation and an announcement in February 2021 on proposals to remedy the discrimination, the UK Government confirmed that the cost control element of the 2016 valuations could be completed.
+The UK Government has also asked the Government Actuary to review whether, and to what extent, the cost control mechanism is meeting its original objectives.
+The 2020 actuarial valuations will take the report's findings into account.
+The interim report is complete (restricted) and is currently being finalised with consultation.
+Alongside these announcements, the UK Government confirmed that current employer contribution rates would stay in force until 1 April 2024. - v.
+Heriot-Watt University's level of participation in the scheme is 0.001% based on the proportion of employer contributions paid in 23/24